 Hanumanasana: Front Splits Pose

-Honoring the great leap made by Hanuman, the famous monkey god from the Ramayana, Hanumanasana (hah-new-mahn-AHS-anna), or Front Splits pose, is perhaps one of the most symbolic postures practiced today.
-A physical representation of the leap Hanuman made, which took him across the ocean from the tip of India to the mountains in Sri Lanka, Front Splits pose demands flexibility, strength, and stability.
-When practiced with careful alignment and proper muscle engagement, Hanumanasana can alleviate discomfort associated with sciatica issues.
+Hanumanasana (hah-new-mahn-AHS-ah-nah) honors the great leap made by Hanuman, the famous monkey god from the Ramayana, across the ocean from India to the mountains of Sri Lanka.
+Front splits pose demands flexibility, strength, and stability.

 Philosophy + Origin

-More than just an incredible leap, Hanuman is remembered, celebrated and worshiped because of his great devotion, courage, and his desire to see good rise above evil.
-To be devoted, one must be bold enough to stand firmly in their beliefs, selflessly serving others and putting their needs above your own.
-Through devotion, you are inspired to do good deeds each day, no matter how small or how grand (like bringing back an entire mountain to save someone you love).
 Because of its physical demands, it’s easy to get caught up in “achieving” the outward appearance of the posture.
-As such, it’s important to keep ego in check as you dedicate yourself to the posture.
-Above all, kindness and selflessness should flow freely out of the posture.
-As you practice, ask yourself how you can embody Hanuman’s devotion both in your physical yoga practice and, more importantly, your everyday life.
+As such, it’s important to keep your ego in check as you dedicate yourself to the posture.
+Above all, invite kindness and selflessness to flow freely from the posture.
+As you practice, ask yourself how you can embody Hanuman’s devotion both in your physical yoga practice and your everyday life.

 - Use blocks under your hands to keep the front and back of the torso evenly elongated.